triple4t/Context-Aware-Research-Brief-Generator/README.md

 # Context-Aware Research Brief Generator

-A production-grade research assistant system that generates structured, evidence-linked research briefs using LangGraph and LangChain with Azure OpenAI.
+A production-grade research assistant system that generates structured, evidence-linked research briefs using LangGraph and LangChain with Google Generative AI (Gemini).
 The system supports follow-up queries by summarizing prior user interactions and incorporating this context into subsequent outputs.

 ## 🎯 Problem Statement and Objective